Minnesota jury convicts alleged ringleader of massive pandemic food fraud scheme on all counts

 MINNEAPOLIS (AP) — A jury found the alleged ringleader of a massive pandemic fraud case in Minnesota guilty on all counts Wednesday for her role in a scheme that federal prosecutors say stole $250 million from a program meant to feed children in need.

-Aimee Bock — the founder of Feeding our Future, the group that prosecutors say was at the heart of the plot — was one of 70 defendants charged in the overall case, said to be one of the country’s largest frauds against COVID-19 relief programs.
+Aimee Bock — founder of Feeding our Future, the group at the heart of the plot — was one of 70 defendants charged in the overall case, which prosecutors said was the nation’s single largest fraud scheme against COVID-19 relief programs.

 The Minnesota case has also drawn attention for an attempt to bribe a juror in an earlier trial and witness tampering in Bock’s trial, which began last month.
 Thirty-seven defendants have already pleaded guilty, while five were convicted in a group of defendants who were tried last year.

-Bock and Said were charged with multiple counts involving conspiracy, wire fraud and bribery.
+Bock, 44, and Said, 36, were charged with multiple counts involving conspiracy, wire fraud and bribery.
 Said was also charged with money laundering.
 Bock allegedly pocketed nearly $2 million, while Said was accused of taking around $5 million.
 They both maintained their innocence and testified at trial.

-In closing arguments, prosecutors said the evidence showed that Bock and Said exploited the chaos of the early days of the the pandemic by submitting falsified paperwork to enrich themselves and failed to provide anywhere near as many meals to needy children as they claimed.
+U.S. District Judge Nancy Brasel ordered them both held without bail pending their sentencing, for which she did not set a date.

-Defense attorneys did not dispute that there was massive fraud but insisted that their clients were not responsible for it.
+“It was the largest COVID fraud scheme in the country, and what Bock and and her co-defendants did was reprehensible.”
+Lisa Kirkpatrick the acting U.S. attorney for Minnesota, said at a news conference afterward.

 Despite all that, an allegation of witness tampering surfaced midway through the proceedings.
 A defendant scheduled for trial in August approached a government witness who was due to testify against Bock and Said and asked to speak with him in a courthouse bathroom.
 That witness declined and instead told his lawyer, who informed prosecutors.